5 Essentials for Digital Newsletters

 #2 Make it responsive!

 The next generation is increasingly mobile.
 You need to acknowledge that most of your audience use mobile devices to check emails and read articles.
 Whether they use tablets or mobile phones, your digital newsletter must be optimised to fit in all screen size.
 Given that the number of mobile phone user keeps rising, a responsive e-newsletter can reach a wider audience.
+An article by Onbile shows that about 88 % of people read their emails on their mobile phones.
+So, having your digital website responsive can reach more audience easily.

 #3 Get a more tailored content!